 Learn how to engage readers with your characters’ dialogue.
 Here are seven ways you can write believable, purposeful dialogue.

 Dialogue plays a major role in much of today’s storytelling.
-When constructing your scenes, there are several dialogue tips to keep in mind: applying these will help you create realistic character interactions that push the plot forward.
+When constructing your scenes, there are several dialogue tips to help you create realistic character interactions that push the plot forward.

 - To make dialogue sound natural, pay attention to how people speak around you.
 Catch fragments of conversations in busy areas, and study the different ways in which people interrupt each other or repeat themselves when they are striking up a conversation.